1BobC/carpetP/README.md

 "Complete Multiple arguements See function summary in index" "Ch 5 Loops and iterations up to Indefinite loops that are not so easy to see / control!
-2:2240" "First look at Definite loops and those with strings  - patterns for Smart Loops - picking the highest number" "Move to file zweiterP for More Loop Patterns Counting in a Loop"
+2:2240" "First look at Definite loops and those with strings  - patterns for Smart Loops - picking the highest number" "Move to file zweiterP for More Loop Patterns Counting in a Loop, Summing in a loop, Finding the average" "Filtering in loops"